 - Cook the meat for about 10 minutes until browned.
-Break up the meat while it’s cooking until the texture is small crumbles.
-I’ve added a link to a tool above that is super helpful for the job.
-Cut the green onions into 1/4-inch pieces, including the white portion of the onion.
+Break up the meat while it's cooking until the texture is small crumbles.
+Cut the green onions into ¼-inch pieces, including the white portion of the onion.

-- Once the meat is browned and cooked through, add garlic, scallions, salt and pepper.
+- Once the meat is browned and cooked through, add garlic, green onions, salt and pepper.
 Cook for another 3 minutes.
 Add flour, stir well to combine and cook for 2 minutes.
 Last, add Worcestershire and beef stock.

 - Reduce the heat to medium-low and let the mixture simmer for 1-2 minutes, stirring often until the sauce is thick.
 The sauce should coat all of the meat.

-- Crack one egg into a small bowl and add 1 tsp of cold water.
-Whisk well to combine.
+- Crack one egg into a small bowl and whisk in 1 tsp of cold water.
 Set aside with a pastry brush for assembling the pies.

-- If you haven’t already, lightly flour the top of your crescent roll dough and roll out to a roughly 6″ x 9″ rectangle.
+- Lightly flour the top of your crescent roll dough and roll out to a roughly 6" x 9" rectangle.
 If you want perfect squares, trim the edges to be straight, and then cut the dough into six 3-inch squares.

-- Using a bench scraper to assist, carefully remove the hand pie from your work surface and place it on a baking sheet prepared with parchment paper.
+- Carefully remove the hand pie from your work surface and place it on a baking sheet prepared with parchment paper.
 Use a fork to seal the edges completely.
-Cut one half-inch slit in the top of each pie to allow steam to escape.

 - Bake for 12 to 15 minutes or until golden brown.
 Crescent roll dough browns quickly so keep an eye on them.
 The filling is totally cooked so you're just trying to bake the dough.